cuongndc9/dotfiles/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "Failure will never overtake me if my determination to succeed is strong enough." - Og Mandino
+> "The only way to do great work is to love what you do." - Steve Jobs
 <!-- INSPIRATIONAL_QUOTE_END -->